 In February of 2003, Rev. Dean Webb came as our pastor and was very instrumental in getting the building program and the church worship program on track with the unity of the members.
 A ground breaking was held in September 2003 with great enthusiasm and dedication.

-Today we celebrate the completion of our Sanctuary and Day Care.
-Cedar Grove is proud of its heritage and its history will go on and on, but after all it is only a record of those He used to do His work.
-So today as we celebrate and reflect upon our past, realizing God has used so many to accomplish His purpose during the last 131 years.
+Cedar Grove is thankful for its heritage and its history will go on and on, but after all it is only a record of those He used to do His work.
+So today as we celebrate and reflect upon our past, realizing God has used so many to accomplish His purpose during our past.
 As we look to the future, let us all continue to work together, under the direction of the Holy Spirit, as we seek to accomplish His work.
 May our future be as our past, to spread the gospel of Jesus Christ and honor and Glorify His name.

-The little frame church built near the cedar trees is gone, the charter members are gone, the church that burned on July 4, 2001 is gone, but today as then the church door is open – TO ALL WHO MOURN AND NEED COMFORT – TO ALL WHO ARE WEARY AND NEED REST – TO ALL WHO ARE FRIENDLESS AND WISH FRIENDSHIP – TO ALL WHO PRAY – TO ALL WHO DO NOT, BUT OUGHT – TO ALL WHO SIN AND NEED A SAVIOUR, and to whosoever will – This church opens wide the door and in the name of Jesus, our Lord, says, "WELCOME!"
+The little frame church built near the cedar trees is gone, the charter members are gone, the church building that burned on July 4, 2001 is gone, but today as then the church door is open – TO ALL WHO MOURN AND NEED COMFORT – TO ALL WHO ARE WEARY AND NEED REST – TO ALL WHO PRAY – TO ALL WHO DO NOT, BUT OUGHT – TO ALL WHO SIN AND NEED A SAVIOR, and to whosoever will – This church opens wide the door and in the name of Jesus, our Lord, says, “WELCOME HOME!”